machineghost/Classy-Redux/README.md

 However Classy Redux also offers an optional StoreBuilder that lets you easily combine as many resource builders and middleware as you want, in any order:

     const {store} = new StoreBuilder(fooBuilder, thunk, barBuilder, bazBuilder, window.devToolsExtension);

+`StoreBuilder` uses the state name given to each `ReducerBuilder` as that reducer's key in the object it passes to `combineReducers`.